2020-09-11 12:35:29 • ID: 2202

 Figures 1-4 show different tools of a Hamburgian Camp at Grande / Schleswig-Holstein in North Germany.

 Among these Tools we notice three shouldered points, a straight Zinken (according to Tromnau), Some Truncations ("Schrägendklingen"), Scrapers and Burins.
-The Burin highlighted in Figure 4 is was created with en éperon preparation.
+The Burin highlighted in Figure 4 was created with en éperon preparation.

 There are no backed instruments from this surface collection, although "Gravettes" are mentioned in the Literature about the Site.